Teacher Preparation Programs Available at Hanover College

 Supervised Clinical Experiences

-Four units of credit (approximately 490 hours) of supervised clinical experiences during the student teaching assignment including during the pandemic.
+Approximately 490 hours (4 units of credit) of supervised clinical experiences during the student teaching assignment for seniors pursuing licensure certification.